 The Faculty of Mathematics and Physics covers the entire spectrum of mathematical disciplines.
 In physics research the university focuses on nuclear physics and high-energy and elementary particle physics.

-The university’s Faculty of Chemistry, Pharmacy, and Earth Sciences is one of the most important centers for interdisciplinary polymer research.
+The university’s Faculty of Chemistry and Pharmacy is one of the most important centers for interdisciplinary polymer research.
 The pioneering research of Freiburg’s Nobel laureate Hermann Staudinger in the fields of organic and macromolecular chemistry formed the basis for the development of synthetic materials.